Curtis Wilbur Conducts Sea and Anchor

-Sailors secure lines during sea and anchor on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in Tanapag Harbor, Saipan, April 17, 2025.
+Sailors fake out the line during sea and anchor on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) in the Port of Saipan, April 20, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Mark Bergado)

 |Date Taken: